tsdk02/IT-Workshop-Project-2/README.md

 ## Steps to run Backend Server on Linux :
 - Open the terminal in the Backend Folder
+- First install virtual environment through the following commands:
+  - python3 -m venv venv (or) python -m venv venv (based on the version of python in your system)
 - Create a virtual environment through the following commands:
-  - python3 -m venv venv (or) python -m venv venv (based on the version of python in your system)
   - . venv/bin/activate
   - pip install Flask
   - pip install -U flask-cors